MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/openmp-directives.md

 You can use `threadprivate` in a DLL that is statically loaded at process startup, however you can't use `threadprivate` in any DLL that will be loaded via [LoadLibrary](/windows/desktop/api/libloaderapi/nf-libloaderapi-loadlibrarya) such as DLLs that are loaded with [/DELAYLOAD (delay load import)](../../../build/reference/delayload-delay-load-import.md), which also uses `LoadLibrary`.

-A `threadprivate` variable of a destructable type isn't guaranteed to have its destructor called.
+A `threadprivate` variable of a *destructible* type isn't guaranteed to have its destructor called.
 For example:

 ```
 struct MyType